 Federal Subsidized Loan

-low interest loan awarded based on need.
-No interest or payments while in-school and for 6 months after (grace period).
+Low interest loan awarded based on need.
+No interest or payments while in school.
+Interest begins after last date of attendance; payments begin 6 months after graduation (grace period).
 No credit check.
-Loans can range from $0 – $3,500, per academic year, based on eligibility.
+Loans can range from $0 - $3500 per academic year, based on eligibility.

 Federal Unsubsidized Loan

 Low interest loan, NOT awarded on the basis of need, in which interest accrues immediately but payments that can be deferred until 6 months after graduation.
 No credit check.
 Loans can range from $0 – $6,000 (independent student), $0 - $2,000 (dependent student), per academic year, based on eligibility.

 low-fixed interest loan available to parents of undergraduate students for tuition, books, fees, living expenses, etc. Credit check required.
 Co-signer may be used.

 Available to cover tuition, books, fees, etc. Interest rates vary based on credit history.
 Co-signer may be used.